-Overview of Plug in BC
+Overview and Results of Plug in BC

 In BC, 93% of electricity generated is clean energy.
 This makes electric vehicles a good option for BC drivers who want to cut greenhouse gas and other harmful emissions by driving cleaner and greener.

-Community Charging Infrastructure Fund – new!
+Community Charging Infrastructure Fund Results

-In April 2012, the Province of BC announced a $2.7 million Community Charging Infrastructure Fund to support a province-wide network of electric vehicle charging stations in 2012-2013.
+In April 2012, the Province of BC announced a $2.7 million Community Charging Infrastructure (CCI) Fund to support a province-wide network of electric vehicle charging stations in 2012-2013.
 See the news release and backgrounder on the Province of BC website.

 The goal was to support charging stations serving members of the public or fleets, with participation of municipalities, regional governments, First Nations communities, BC businesses and other organizations.
 This charging infrastructure is an important step in offering drivers options away from home.
 The CCI Fund provided funding incentives to communities and businesses through the Charging Stations Incentive and Planning Incentive.